-Today I wanted to share my formula for making the perfect banana ice cream.
+Today I wanted to share my easy recipe for making the perfect vegan banana ice cream.
 If you’ve never heard of it, search for the hashtag #nicecream on Instagram to know what I’m talking about!
 It’s also referred to as a smoothie bowl when there are toppings on it.
 Once you learn how to make it, you’ll honestly think it tastes exactly like ice cream, except it’s 100% healthy, light, AND dairy free.
-I eat this stuff for breakfast literally every day and since it consists of nothing but fruit and a little bit of almond milk it is one of the healthiest things you could eat!
+I eat this stuff for breakfast literally every day (check out my What I Eat In A Day post for even more healthy meal ideas!) and since it consists of nothing but fruit and a little bit of almond milk it is one of the healthiest things you could eat!
 You can expand upon the two ingredient recipe below and make all kinds of different flavors with this base, like chocolate, raspberry, blueberry, mango, strawberry, etc!

-All you need for one serving of plain banana ice cream is:
+All you need for one easy serving of plain banana ice cream is:

 4 regular size bananas